-Stopping smoking is hard despite success of smoke-free legislationApril 20th, 2012 in Addiction /
+Stopping smoking is hard despite success of smoke-free legislationApril 20, 2012 in Medicine & Health / Addiction

 The successful implementation of smokefree legislation in Hong Kong has led to an overall decrease in the total number of smokers but the remaining smokers who are finding it difficult to quit are going on to become "hardcore" smokers, according to a new study from Hong Kong presented today at the World Congress of Cardiology.